Arunvishnu123/Peer-to-Peer-BlockChain/ProjectDescription.md

 **Difficulty Target** - Difficulty is a measure of how difficult it is to mine a block in a blockchain for a particular blockchain.
 A high difficulty target means it takes additional computing power to verify transactions entered on a blockchain.
 Useful for the proof of work.<br />

-**Nonce** -It is a number added to an encrypted block in a blockchain.
-When it is rehashed, it meets the difficulty level restrictions.
-Blockchain miners are solving this number to receive cryptocurrency.
+**Nonce** -It is a number added in an encrypted block in a blockchain.This is calculated by a trial and error methods by checking the hash of the block to meet the difficulty target(leading zeros).

 # Blockchain